-1.03 Definitions:
+8.34.030 Definitions:

 - 1. Air Quality Board: There is hereby created an Air Quality Board consisting of seven (7) voting members and three (3) ex-officio members. - a.
 The composition and further requirements of the seven voting members are as follows: - 1.
 Two (2) members representing industry; - 2.
 One (1) member representing the engineering profession (member shall have graduated from an accredited college or university with an engineering degree); - 3.
 One (1) member representing environmental interests (member shall have an interest and knowledge in environmental issues, preferably air quality issues); - 4.
 One (1) member representing homeowners (member shall own a home in the regulated area); - 5.
 One (1) member representing the business community (member shall be associated with a business in the regulated area); - 6.
-One (1) member at large (member shall be selected at large).
+One (1) member at large (member shall be selected at large by the County Commission).

-All voting members of the Air Quality Board shall be appointed on a rotating basis by the Board of County Commissioners and the Rapid City Council for a term of three (3) years on a staggered term basis.
+Six of the voting members of the Air Quality Board shall be appointed on a rotating basis by the Mayor of Rapid City and confirmed by the Rapid City Council for a term of three (3) years on a staggered term basis.
+One member at large will be appointed by the Pennington County Board of